-5.3.2 Storage obligations
+5.2.5 Storage obligations

 Storage obligations are in place in some markets, usually for security of supply reasons.
 Storage obligations place an obligation on market participants to procure storage based on their customers or portfolios and ensure that a certain level of gas is in store at a specified time.
 Such obligations place additional restrictions on the sales process for storage capacity, which may reduce the scope for product development.
 Some stakeholders (user groups) have indicated that the presence of such obligations acts as a barrier to storage product development and restricts users' ability to manage their portfolios and optimise the use of storage.
+Storage users at the Workshop argued that all storage capacity should be offered on a commercial basis by SSOs.
+Other participants argued that storage obligations are important for ensuring security of supply and that the market will only deliver security of supply up to a certain point.
 One SSO noted in response to our questionnaire that storage obligations in other countries distort the storage market.